fetchbytescom/docs/README.md

 - `blockResources` (boolean|array): Resources to block (e.g., `["image", "media"]`).
 - `keepAlive` (integer): Keep-alive duration in seconds (default is `1`).
 How long session is kept alive after last request.
 If you don't make a new request within specified timeframe session is disposed.
 - `debug` (boolean): Enable session debugging.
 Set to true to enable extended output.

+### Proxy Countries

+You can use either datacenter-based or residential proxies.
+The following datacenter proxy regions are available to configure: "US", "ES", "DE", "NL", "FR", "UK", "SG", "AU", "CA", "IN" (corresponding to ISO 2-letter country codes).
+If you don't specify a proxy country, a random datacenter proxy is used.

+To use a residential proxy, prefix the country code with `RS-`, e.g., `RS-US`, `RS-ES`, `RS-CA`.
+In addition, general Europe `RS-EU` and Asia regions `RS-RSA` are available.
+You can also use a random global residential proxy by specifying just the `RS` prefix without a country code.

 ### Response